prasoonk/mycms_mongodb/README.md

 myCMS
 =====

 myCMS is an example RESTful API for content management (ie blog articles, surveys, photo galleries) built on Python Flask and MongoDB.
-It is the example application used in the ['Building an Application' series](https://www.mongodb.com/webinar/build_app-part_1) of webinars run by MongoDB in EMEA.
-It will be developed over the course of the series and can be used to get started and play, and may even be the basis for your own project development.
+It can be used to get started and play, and may even be the basis for your own project development.

 Current functionality
 ---------------------

 * Add an article
 * Retrieve all articles sorted by date
 * Retrieve all articles by tag
 * Retrieve a article